 I would like to mention the influence of Matthew Edney Ph.D.
 Matthew is the Osher Professor in the History of Cartography, at the University of Southern Maine.
 He is also the Project Director of the History of Cartography Project at the University of Wisconsin-Madison and many, many years ago now he planted the seeds for this article.
 I hope upon reading this he would find that I remembered something and that I got it at least partially correct.

-Ideas Roadshow’s TOK resources have been fully updated to be fully aligned with the new TOK curriculum while offering strong support during the transition period for the ‘old’ TOK course and about the wide range of unique resources for subject teachers to incorporate TOK into all their lessons across 21 DP subjects.
-You can watch an ‘on-demand’ recording of our New TOK Webinar, here.
+Ideas Roadshow’s TOK resources have been fully updated to be fully aligned with the new TOK curriculum and offers a wide range of unique resources for subject teachers to incorporate TOK easily and explicitly into all their lessons across 21 DP subjects.
+You can watch a recording of our New TOK Webinar, here.